oracle-livelabs/goldengate/atp-kafka/create/create.md

 3. From the Compartment dropdown, select **LiveLabCompartment**.

 4. Select **Development or testing**.
-The OCPU count is autopopulated based on your selection.
+The OCPU count autopopulates based on your selection.

 5. For Subnet, select a subnet.
 If you're using the workshop environment, select **LiveLabWebSubnet**.